 - How Overtime Affects a Worker’s Pay – Generally, workers should be paid about 1.5 times their normal wage for overtime hours.
 If they’re unionized or obtain permission, they can also accept their overtime pay in vacation time.

 - The Right to Deny Overtime – Quebec workers can refuse to work more than 4 hours past their regular shift or no more than 14 hours a day for a 10-hour shift.
-If there are no set hours, workers can refuse to work more than 12 hours within a 24-hour period.
+If there are no set hours, workers can refuse to work more than 12 hours within 24 hours.
 Workers can also refuse to work more than 50 hours per week.

 Check out these tax advantages for employees and self-employed workers.